 This class of drugs includes synthetic derivatives of testosterone – the main male sex hormone that has androgenic and anabolic effects.
-The androgenic properties of testosterone in the male body determine the development of secondary sexual characteristics: hair on the body and face, low voice, development and erection of the genital organs, sexual behavior, as well as aggressiveness.
+The androgenic properties of testosterone in the male body determine the development of secondary sexual characteristics: hair on the body and face, low voice, development and erection of the genital organs, sexual behaviour, as well as aggressiveness.
 A manifestation of the anabolic qualities of testosterone is the acceleration of muscle growth.

 For quite some time, doctors tried to use natural testosterone to treat diseases that cause weight loss.
 Unfortunately, testosterone in its natural form has a half-life in the body of only about ten minutes.
 This means that half the dose of testosterone is excreted 10 minutes after it was injected there.
 After that, every 10 minutes, half the remaining amount is displayed.
 An hour later, nothing remains of the initial quantity.
-Injection of natural testosterone into the muscle can stretch the time of complete decay to 10 hours and this is not enough to produce any effect.
+Injections of natural testosterone into the muscle can stretch the time of complete decay to 10 hours and this is not enough to produce any effect.
 Chemists have been working on natural testosterone in order to create a drug that works like testosterone but lives in the body long enough to produce some kind of effect.
 As a result, testosterone derivatives such as 17-alpha-alkylate, 17-beta-ester and 1-methyl were obtained.
 All anabolic-androgenic steroids currently in use are variations of one of these three derivatives of the testosterone molecule.
 17-alpha-alkylates and 1-methyl are taken orally, and 17-beta-esters are given as an injection.

 What is the basis for anabolic steroids?

-The created preparations differ from the initial substance – testosterone – either by lowered androgenic function, or by even higher androgenicity and lowered anabolic activity, or by increased efficiency in relation to both qualities.
+The created preparations differ from the initial substance – testosterone – either by lowered androgenic function, or by even higher androgenicity and lowered anabolic activity, or even by increased efficiency in relation to both qualities.
 This explains the difference in the action, effectiveness and side effects of existing AAS.

-For a time, it was believed that anabolic and androgenic steroids are two different things, and therefore, it is allegedly possible to develop new types of steroids that will simply increase muscle mass without androgenic side effects.
+For time, it was believed that anabolic and androgenic steroids are two different things, and therefore, it is allegedly possible to develop new types of steroids that will simply increase muscle mass without androgenic side effects.
 However, it turned out that the anabolic and androgenic effects are caused by the same drugs, but in different tissues.
-Thus, any steroids that increase muscle mass, and carry an androgenic effect.
+Thus, any steroids that increase muscle mass (Anabolic), and carry an androgenic effect.

 Nevertheless, there is a division into predominantly anabolic and predominantly androgenic steroids.
 Testosterone is used as a parameter for determining a steroid as an anabolic or androgen.
 Steroids in which the androgenic effect with respect to testosterone is reduced are defined as “anabolic steroids”, and those where the androgenic qualities are higher are “androgenic steroids”.

-It is not possible to consider all biochemical processes that occur in the body when taking AAS in the framework of this book.
+It is not possible to consider all biochemical processes that occur in the body when taking AAS in the framework of this history.
 Let us dwell only on those that are most interesting for athletes and relate mainly to the effects of AAS on the muscle cell.

 Steroids are administered intramuscularly or taken orally.
 When injected, the substance enters directly into the blood, in the form of a tablet it passes through the gastrointestinal tract to the liver, where it either completely or partially breaks down, or enters the blood in its original state.
-The taken steroid enters the blood in the form of numerous steroid molecules that travel through the bloodstream throughout the body.
+This taken steroid substance enters the blood in the form of numerous steroid molecules that travel through the bloodstream throughout the body.
 Each steroid molecule carries information that it must transmit to certain cells of the body.
 The cells intended for this have different types of receptors on their outer membrane.
 One of them is steroid receptors, which are found in large quantities in muscle cells.
 Steroid receptors and steroid molecules of the same size and shape.
 And approach each other, like a “key to the lock.”
 The steroid receptor accepts the steroid molecule, passing by all other types of molecules.
 The same thing happens with other types of receptors that do not perceive steroid molecules, because intended only for “their” molecules.
 When the steroid receptor and the steroid molecule are combined into a complex, the molecule is capable of transmitting information to the muscle cell.
 It should be noted that most steroid molecules are in the blood in a bound state, forming compounds with sex hormone-binding globulin: 98% of the steroid molecules in the blood are in a bound state and only 1-2% are in a free state.
 The latter relate specifically to steroid molecules capable of forming a steroid-receptor complex.
 Bound steroid molecules are a passive part, because in this state, the muscle cell will not perceive them.
-For the sake of accuracy I’ll say that this percentage fluctuates.
+For the sake of accuracy, I’ll say that this percentage fluctuates.

 The formed steroid-receptor complex is directed to the nucleus of the cell, where it is attached to specific segments on segments of DNA nucleic acids.
 Then transcription follows, i.e. DNA is imprinted.
 The resulting ribonucleic acid leaves the cell nucleus and in the cytoplasm is attached to the RNA located here, where the protein synthesis is increased by translation.
 In combination with intense strength training, this leads to a transverse increase in muscle cells (muscle hypertrophy).

 Enhanced protein synthesis is seen as the main effect of steroids on the muscle cell, while steroid molecules carry other important information for athletes.
-Many things speak in favor of the fact that steroids also have a strong anti-catabolic effect.
+Many things speak in favour of the fact that steroids also have a strong anti-catabolic effect.
 Thanks to them, the percentage of protein that breaks down in the muscle cell is reduced.
 In addition, steroid molecules block cortisol receptors located on the muscle cell membrane.
 And the strong catabolic hormone cortisol produced by the body loses its activity.

 Other benefits of steroids